 Current, I = Charge(Q)/Time(t)

-The Branch of physics which deals with the study of charge in motion is known as current electricity.
+The Branch of physics that deals with the study of charge in motion is known as current electricity.

-• Direction of current is opposite to the direction of flow of electron in a circuit.
+- The direction of current is opposite to the direction of the flow of electrons in a circuit.

 What is an electric charge?

 Electric charge is a fundamental property of the body due to which two bodies strongly attract or repel each other.
 SI unit of charge is the coulomb.
 A proton carries a positive charge of 1.6 x 10-19 C whereas an electron carries a negative charge of 1.6 x 10-19 C. There are two types of electric charge: positive and negative (carried by protons and electrons respectively).

 (i) Opposite charges (or Unlike charges) attract each other.
 For example, a positive charge attracts a negative charge.

 (ii) Similar charges (or Like charges) repel each other.
 For example, a positive charge repels a positive charge; and a negative charge repels a negative charge.